data-apis/data-apis.github.io/content/blog/eoss6_award.md

 +++
-date = "2024-10-28T08:00:00+00:00"
+date = "2024-11-11T08:00:00+00:00"
 author = "Athan Reines"
-title = "CZI EOSS 6 Award to Advance Array Interoperability within the PyData Ecosystem" tags = ["APIs", "standard", "consortium", "arrays", "community", "funding", "czi", "eoss6"] categories = ["Consortium", "Standardization"] description = "Quansight was selected for a Chan Zuckerberg Initiative (CZI) EOSS Cycle 6 award to advance array interoperability within the PyData ecosystem." draft = false weight = 30
+title = "CZI EOSS 6 Award to Advance Array Interoperability within the PyData Ecosystem" tags = ["APIs", "standard", "consortium", "arrays", "community", "funding", "czi", "eoss6"] categories = ["Consortium", "Standardization"] description = "The Chan Zuckerberg Initiative (CZI) awarded an EOSS Cycle 6 grant to the Data APIs Consortium to advance array interoperability within the PyData ecosystem." draft = false weight = 30
 +++

-We are thrilled to announce that Quansight was recently selected for a Chan Zuckerberg Initiative (CZI) Essential Open Source Software for Science (EOSS) Cycle 6 award to support ongoing work within the Consortium for Python Data API Standards to accelerate the adoption of the Array API Standard across the PyData ecosystem.
+We are thrilled to announce that the Chan Zuckerberg Initiative (CZI) recently awarded the Consortium for Python Data API Standards an Essential Open Source Software for Science(EOSS) Cycle 6 grant to support ongoing work within the Consortium and to accelerate the adoption of the Array API Standard across the PyData ecosystem.
 With this award, we'll drive forward our vision of standardizing a universal API for array operations, enhancing library interoperability, and increasing accessibility to high-performance computational resources across scientific domains.